NewAmericanPublicArt/color-commons/LooseEnds.md

 ### Vault
 * More secure acceptance (ie, not from just any source - manually add our server IP)
-* Rename/consolidate barray function

 ### Fiend
-*
-*
+* Complete LOAD method for all queries
+* Clarify & consolidate code - specifically, FIND function, SORT function
+* Ensure hardwired UTC time across all conversions

 ### Data Viz
+* Click-thru zoom in on subtrees
+* Tweening on zoom, refresh
 * More MOBILE SUPPORT; check this out on a bunch of phones too
-* Better-reactive labels - eg, not just tip tool
+* Updating web socket or JSON-asynch or open channel bw server, page